garylirocks/quickrefs/azure-logic-apps.markdown

 | Standard (ASEv3 Windows plan)      | <ul><li>An app can have multiple workflows</li><li>Fully isolated</li><li>Pay only for the ASE</li><li>Support vNet and private endpoints</li></ul> |

 Logic Apps Standard
-- Powered by Azure Functions and needs an App Service plans
+- Powered by Azure Functions and needs an App Service plan
    - Pricing plans specific to Logic Apps Standad: WS1, WS2, WS3
    - Only Windows-based plan is supported
    - Has a domain name like `logic-app-001.azurewebsites.net`